What is a Cooperative?

 Principles of a Cooperative

-1) Voluntary and Open Membership: Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities and meet the requirements of membership, without gender, social, racial, political or religious discrimination.
-Members have control over setting policies for the co-op and making decisions for the cooperative.
+1) Voluntary and Open Membership: Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities and meet the requirements of membership, without gender, social, racial, political, or religious discrimination.
+Members control the co-op's policies and make decisions for the cooperative.

 2) Democratic Member Control: Cooperatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.